-The Missouri Educator Profile (MEP) is a web-based assessment that must be completed by all teacher candidates in ED 185/585 Practicum.
+The Missouri Educator Profile (MEP) is a web-based assessment that must be completed by all teacher candidates in ED 184/584 Intro to Educational Technology.
 This profile is used as an advising tool to help teacher candidates further develop the professional dispositions and characteristics needed to be successful educators.

-MISSOURI GENERAL EDUCATION ASSESSMENT (MOGEA)
+MISSOURI GENERAL EDUCATION ASSESSMENT (MOGEA) [UNDERGRADUATES ONLY]

-[UNDERGRADUATES ONLY]